 • Roman Yangarber, University of Helsinki, Finland

-• Ion Androutsopoulos, Athens University of Economics and Business, Greece
+• Ion Androutsopoulos, Athens University of Economics and Business, and Archimedes/Athena RC, Greece

-• John Pavlopoulos, Athens University of Economics and Business, Greece
+• John Pavlopoulos, Athens University of Economics and Business, and Archimedes/Athena RC, Greece

 • Nikolaos Nikolaidis, Athens University of Economics and Business, Greece